 Stop 6: Try Your Hand At Beekeeping

 After your incredible afternoon tea experience, hop on the Tube and head to Kennington station to Hivers Beers.
 Here, you can take a stab at beekeeping!
 This experience shows you the ins and outs of helping the beautiful bees as they are diminishing rapidly and at the end includes a few beer tastings.
 This is a more unique thing to do in London and something a little under the radar!
+If you have already been to London or are looking for a more local and sustainable experience, trying your hand at beekeeping is a wonderful thing to add to your 4 day London itinerary.

 How to get here?
 Take the Tube (BEST WAY) and get off at Kennington Station – then walk 10 mins to the brewery.